 After being denied leave to appeal, the House of Lords Appeal Committee granted it so that the issue of liability could be afforded examined and conclusive clarification, and so the matter was once again given due discussion.

-Before illustrating that in Bank Line Ltd v Arthur Capel & Co the House of Lords had held that:
+Before illustrating that in Bank Line Ltd v Arthur Capel & Co, the House of Lords held that:

 “[W]hen frustration in the legal sense occurs, it does not merely provide one party with a defence in an action brought by the other.
 It kills the contract itself and discharges both parties automatically.”